sayems/java.webdriver/README.md

 ###Contributions

-If you have any apps you would like to contribute to this repository, please feel free to open a pull request.
+If you have any code examples you would like to contribute to this repository, please feel free to open a pull request.

 ##Feedback